mclods/secured-apis/README.md

 # secured-apis

-A collection of REST APIs secured using Spring Security.
+A collection of REST APIs secured using Spring Security and JWT.

+Refer [Postman Collection](collections/secured-apis.postman_collection.json) for API endpoints.